byrd-laif/soilMakers/lifeStylesForChange/soilAlchemy.md

 Building up, maintaining and conserving the fertility of different soil types around the world in the face of diverse climatic conditions is the biggest challenge of agriculture today.

 **The key to soil fertility lies mostly in the humus content of soils.**

+Humus is the organic component of soil, formed by the decomposition of leaves and other plant material by soil microorganisms.

-Cultivating Probiotic Soil that’s the color of a 70% cocoa chocolate bar, free of chemicals and teeming with beneficial bacteria, protozoa, fungi and nematodes.
+Cultivating Probiotic Soil rich in color, free of chemicals and teeming with beneficial bacteria, protozoa, fungi and nematodes.
 Without them soil is dead.
-Chemical fertilizers are like feeding the body highly processed foods, empty calories that may fill one up in the short term but leave one vulnerable to disease and other problems over time.
+Chemical fertilizers are like feeding the body highly processed foods, empty calories that fill one up in the short term but leave one vulnerable to disease and other problems over time.
 The life of the soil is part of the life of the plants grown in it, part of the body tending it, and part of the body eating from it all, soil to soul food.

 ***Humility:*** The state of being Humble; Middle English, from Anglo-French, from Latin humilis low, humble, ***from humus earth;*** akin to Greek chthōn ***earth,*** chamai on ***the ground.***

 #### Soil Return - 30% of soil is fungal mass, bokashi pro-biotic soil offers *soul food* to the field.
 Microbes and other soil organisms that are capable of producing all the nutrients plants need.

-**Humus is a component of soil, organic matter reduced until it can break down no further.
+**Components of humus; organic matter reduced until it can break down no further.
 In this state of evolution its appearance is unified.
 Ranging in color from brown to black, consisting of about 60 percent carbon, 6 percent nitrogen, and smaller amounts of phosphorus and sulfur.
-Its basically the final stage of soil life, broken down to its smallest constituents.
-Ashes to ashes this is where all organic life ends up.
-As Humus.
-Star dust of the earth.
+Its the basic final stage of soil life, broken down to its smallest constituents.
+Ashes to ashes this is where *all* organic life ends up, and begins from, Humus, the womb of mother earth.

-The Soil is a dynamic and complex cycle of life, death and rebirth.
-Of which humans have yet to understand.
+*The Soil is a dynamic and complex cycle of life, death and rebirth.
+Of which humans have yet to understand.*

 **Commonly known as topsoil and essential for all life.
 Creating fertile terrain for new growth, strengthening immunity and offers nutrients needed for soil organisms to regenerate.**